11 Canned Meat Ideas I Recommend

 How Can I Use Canned Sardines?

-I’m not fond of sardines, but my husband loves them.
+I’m not fond of sardines either, but my husband loves them.
 He eats them right out of the can with crackers or cheese on the side.

 Condiments You Need To Stock

-Here’s the deal, we need condiments to go along with so many meals.
+Here’s the deal: We need condiments to accompany so many meals.
 Please stock up on the ones your family will eat.
-I will always have ten bottles of taco sauce and only two bottles of mustard.
+I always have ten bottles of taco sauce and only two bottles of mustard.
 Can you tell I love salsa and taco sauce?

-All of these condiments shown below can be used with all of the canned meat options above.
-Mark and I no longer buy huge jars of anything because I firmly believe, fresh is best.
+The condiments shown below can be used with the canned meat options above.
+Mark and I no longer buy huge jars of anything because I firmly believe fresh is best, and there’s just the two of us.
 This means fresher condiments and less waste.

 The Emergency Food Assistance Program